CiscoDevNet/iOAM/README.md

 Below is an example iOAM solution ecosystem with IPv6 transport:

-- Forwarding plane: iOAM feature to insert, updata and remove metadata from the packets is implemented in VPP forwarding plane
+- Forwarding plane: iOAM feature to insert, updata and remove metadata from the packets is implemented in VPP forwarding plane (See [VPP iOAM configuration]
 - Controller: Opendaylight controller and iOAM applications control and orchestrate iOAM processing and configuration
 - Collectors: iOAM metadata is exported as netflow records and json objects as needed.
 This is collected using pmacctd netflow collector or published into message bus such as Apache Kafka
 - Analyzers: iOAM metadata collected is analyzed for anomalies using offbox or on-box applications